-One thing the Republic tries to make clear is that the analogy between the city and the soul is extremely useful, but that it ultimately breaks down when you talk about philosophy, because there can be no city that’s analogous to the philosophical soul.
+The Republic tries to make clear that the analogy between the city and the soul is extremely useful, but that it ultimately breaks down when you talk about philosophy, because there can be no city that’s analogous to the philosophical soul.
 There’s a kind of incommensurability of the interests of philosophy and the city.
 There’s never going to be a complete harmony between the interests of philosophy and the interests of society.

 Why is that?
 There are two important reasons.

 First, for Plato, every society is ultimately partial, parochial.
 Even the best societies are going to have an Us or Them quality to them, whereas philosophy can’t be limited by those kinds of considerations.
 Philosophy is cosmopolitan.

 Second, every society needs to make some opinions authoritative.
 Every society has to have basic, unquestioned presuppositions that the average functioning citizen simply believes in if the society is going to work.
 But philosophy can’t have any unquestioned presuppositions.
 You can’t let certain things go undiscussed.
 So, the interests of political stability are always going to be inimical to the interests of philosophical investigation.